davidemiceli/chainode/README.md

 ## Tests

-### Start dockerized environment for testing
+#### Start dockerized environment for testing

-At first, run:
+At first, is required to start a dockerized environment for testing.
+To do this, run:
 ```bash
 cd chainode/
 DB=cassandra npm run start-dev-env
 npm run create-dev-topics
 npm run test-integration
 ```
-If required by selected database, run:
+if needed (based on used database), run:
 ```bash
 bin/create-db/<database-name>
 ```